-- Student will be responsible for ensuring their personal computer meets the minimum compatibility requirements for the exam software OR coordinate as necessary with DUSON IT for a loaner laptop - Student will ensure their computer and/or charger (if necessary) is available on the day of the assessment.
-It is the student's responsibility to ensure they have a working, compatible computer for all assessments. - Student is responsible for downloading the assessment by the deadline set by the course faculty.
+Student will be responsible for ensuring their personal computers meet the minimum compatibility requirements for the exam software OR coordinate as necessary with SON-IT for a loaner laptop.

-- Students may need to restart their laptops with faculty/proctor supervision as necessary for technical issues.
+- Students will ensure their computers and/or chargers (if necessary) are available on the day of the assessment.
+It is the students' responsibility to ensure they have a working, compatible computer for all assessments. - Students are responsible for downloading the assessment by the deadline set by the course faculty. - Students may need to restart their laptops with faculty/proctor supervision as necessary for technical issues.
 If in person, a Universal Resume Code will be provided by the faculty/proctor. - Students should have a faculty/proctor witness the successful upload of their assessment (currently demonstrated by a "green screen") before leaving the assessment room (e.g., faculty/proctor stands at the front of the room and witnesses the "green screen" before a student closes their laptop and departs).
 If a student does not ensure their exam was successfully uploaded before departing the room, their assessment may fail to upload which could result in a delayed or impacted grade.